By Devorah Ostrov

 When one fanzine journalist asked Smith how this made her feel, she confessed: "I cried.
 I mean I cried, you know.
 I fought.
 I fought with the radio stations and they told me ... either I watch my language and change titles on the songs ... or forget airplay."
 She added, "I think of Radio Ethiopia as the sacrificial lamb.
 It got us banned, it put us in a really dark place ...
 We had trouble getting jobs after that, we were known as troublemakers."

 Patti Smith on the cover of Time Out

 On January 26, 1977, He took her up on it.
 During the song's extended middle-section jam, as Smith spun about in a height of ecstasy and chanted: "Hand of God I feel the finger!
-Hand of God I start to whirl!
-Hand of God I don't get dizzy!
-Hand of God I do not fall now..." she plummeted off a 12-foot stage in Tampa, Florida.
+Hand of God and I start to whirl!
+And I whirl and I whirl!
+Do not get dizzy!
+Do not fall now..." she plummeted off a 12-foot stage in Tampa, Florida.

 couple of UK gigs

 When the band finally returned to the studio in 1978, it was to record their strongest (and certainly most commercially successful) LP: Easter.

 Heylin states that the record was going to be called Rock 'N' Roll Nigger after the exuberant anthem in which Smith announces: "Outside of society they're waiting for me/Outside of society that's where I wanna be..."
 But within a week of her fall, Smith was thinking of the next release as "a resurrection ... it's more creatively sparking, more celebratory ... it's gonna be a celebration of the whole new scene, the whole new wave."